 Substances that can cause gynecomastia include:

-Several health conditions can cause gynecomastia by affecting the normal balance of hormones.
+Several health conditions can cause gynecomastia by affecting the balance of hormones.
 These include:

 - Tumors.
 Some tumors, such as those involving the testes, adrenal glands or pituitary gland, can produce hormones that alter the male-female hormone balance.